 Gen Xers are worried, they deal with all kinds of obligations and work a lot, but they’re also present online.
 They have embraced the online shopping experience but still, like to do in-store shopping.

 Xers would gladly buy a product that somehow benefits the environment or society, and is less prone to following trends.
 Look at Toms for example – this brand was bolstered to success with their simple “one for one” message, even though their shoes are not the most attractive ones.
 Facebook or Pinterest can help you with these marketing strategies.

-Gen Xers don’t rely on Social Security after retirement, but they save money for starting a business, homeownership, college, retirement, so they like coupons.
+Gen Xers don’t rely on Social Security after retirement, but they save money for starting a business, homeownership, college, and retirement, so they like coupons.

 They react positively to retail emails, so email marketing is an efficient way to communicate with Gen Xers.
-This generation of people checks their emails on their desktops, laptops, smartphones, tablets, at home and at work.
+This generation of people checks their emails on their desktops, laptops, smartphones, and tablets, at home and work.

 #3 Lifestyle Nurturing

 Facebook gives you a huge number of targeting options.
 You can send ads to members of your target audience for their birthdays or anniversaries.
 Some companies offer their customers regular delivery of perishable goods so they never run out of the products they need regularly (for example, cosmetics or dog food).
 This is a great way of establishing brand loyalty and making Gen Xers’ lives somewhat easier.

 Remember that not everyone will respond in the same way, as each generation is comprised of individuals with unique personalities, so don’t neglect other segmentation marketing strategies and demographic targeting.
 However, every generation has its common behavioral traits caused by the social environment of the time, which can help you connect with your target generation.

 - Now That Your Business Is Up And Running, How Can You Keep It This Way?